vmware/terraform-provider-avi/website/docs/r/avi_errorpagebody.html.markdown

 The following arguments are supported:

 * `error_page_body` - (Required) Error page body sent to client when match.
 Field introduced in 17.2.4.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - (Required) Field introduced in 17.2.4.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `format` - (Optional) Format of an error page body html or json.
 Enum options - ERROR_PAGE_FORMAT_HTML, ERROR_PAGE_FORMAT_JSON.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Field introduced in 17.2.4.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts